-During 2001, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations regarding the process of planning for and implementing alternative economic development programs.
-The Commission staff will also continue to participate in the activities of the Regional Economic Partnership.
+During 2003, the Commission staff will provide assistance upon request to local units of government, development corporations, and other economic development organizations regarding the process of planning for and implementing alternative economic development programs.
+The Commission staff will also continue to participate in the activities of the Regional Economic Partnership, including the implementation of two new technology zones in Southeastern Wisconsin.